holoviz/panel/doc/getting_started/core_concepts.md

 ## Control flow

 Now let's get into how Panel actually works.
 Panel is built on a library called [Param](https://param.holoviz.org/), this controls how information flows through your application.
-When a parameter changes, e.g. the value of a slider updates or when you update the value manually in code, events are triggered that you can respond to.
-Panel provides a number of high-level and lower-level approaches for setting up interactivity in response to updates in parameters.
+When a *Parameter* changes, e.g. the value of a slider updates or when you update the value manually in code, events are triggered that you can respond to.
+Panel provides a number of high-level and lower-level approaches for setting up interactivity in response to updates in *Parameters*.
 Understanding some of the basic concepts behind param is essential to getting a hang of Panel.

 Let's start simple and answer the question "what is param?"

 - Param is a framework that lets Python classes have attributes with defaults, type/value validation and callbacks when a value changes.
 - Param is similar to other frameworks like [Python dataclasses](https://docs.python.org/3/library/dataclasses.html), [pydantic](https://pydantic-docs.helpmanual.io/) and [traitlets](https://traitlets.readthedocs.io/en/stable/)

-One of the most important concepts to understand in both Param and Panel is the ability to use parameters as references to drive interactivity.
+One of the most important concepts to understand in both Param and Panel is the ability to use *Parameters* as references to drive interactivity.
 This is often called reactivity and the most well known instance of this approach are spreadsheet applications like Excel.
 When you reference a particular cell in the formula of another cell, changing the original cell will automatically trigger an update in all cells that reference.
-The same concept applies to parameter objects.
+The same concept applies to *Parameter* objects.

-One of the main things to understand about param in the context of its use in Panel is the distinction between the parameter **value** and the parameter **object**.
-The **value** represents the current value of a parameter at a particular point in time, while the **object** holds metadata about the parameter but also acts as a **reference** to the parameters value across time.
-In many cases you can pass a parameter **object** and Panel will automatically resolve the current value **and** reactively update when that parameter changes.
+One of the main things to understand about Param in the context of its use in Panel is the distinction between the *Parameter* **value** and the *Parameter* **object**.
+The **value** represents the current value of a *Parameter* at a particular point in time, while the **object** holds metadata about the *Parameter* but also acts as a **reference** to the *Parameters* value across time.
+In many cases you can pass a *Parameter* **object** and Panel will automatically resolve the current value **and** reactively update when that *Parameter* changes.
 Let's take a widget as an example:

 ```python
 text = pn.widgets.TextInput()